JordanMartinez/purescript-jordans-reference/21-Hello-World/03-Hello-World-and-Effects/src/03-Aff/02-Lifting-Monads/01-MonadEffect.md

   liftEffect :: Effect ~> m
 ```

-`Aff` has an instance for `MonadEffect`, so we can lift `Effect`-based computations into an `Aff` monadic context, so that we can run `Effect`-based computations in that `Aff` monadic context.
+`Aff` has an instance for `MonadEffect`, so we can lift `Effect`-based computations into an `Aff` monadic context.
 Below was how we defined `specialLog`.
 You can see it in the next file:
 ```purescript
 specialLog :: String -> Aff Unit
 specialLog message = liftEffect $ log message
 ```

 Referring back to our previous "local state" example, the `ST` monad does not have an instance for `MonadEffect`.
 This decision is intentional: state manipulation of that kind should be pure and not have any side-effects.
 That's why it exists inside of its own monadic context: to ensure that those who attempt to do so get compiler errors.
 This is a safety precaution, not a "we wanted to be jerks who frustrate you" decision.

+As we saw previously in the `Switching-Context.purs` file, running multiple `Aff` computations in an `Effect` monadic context doesn't always lead to a predictable output.
+However, running multiple `Effect`-based computations in an `Aff` monadic context is much more predictable.